 Anyone with mumps symptoms should contact their health care provider.
 Laboratory tests should be requested for anyone with mumps symptoms without other apparent cause, regardless of vaccination history.
 Both oral and blood tests are recommended by the PCHD and IDPH when testing for mumps.

 Anyone with suspected mumps should not participate in child care, school, work, or other public events until five days after symptoms began or until they are well, whichever is longer.
-For more information, contact the PCHD CD Nurses at 286-3890.
+For more information, contact the PCHD Communicable Disease Nurses at 515-286-3890.

 Auditing Immunization and Dental Certificates

 It is that time again to begin the process of auditing Immunization and Dental Certificates.
-This process will begin October 3, 2016.
 You will be receiving a call from one of the Audit Nurses to arrange a time to complete this annual process.

-Please see the 2016 School and Child Care Audit Q & A that the Iowa Department of Public Health has put together.
-The link can be found under Immunization Resources.
+Please see the School and Child Care Audit Q & A from Iowa Department of Public Health, which can be found under Immunization Resources.